 More Affordable and Easier to Use

-While Microsoft had positioned the slew of Windows VR headsets as being the ‘affordable and easy to use’ option, Oculus’ price cut to $400—which matches the cheapest of the Windows VR headsets, the Acer AH101—has certainly taken wind out of one of those two sails.
+While Microsoft had positioned the slew of Windows VR headsets as being the ‘affordable and easy to use’ option, Oculus’ price cut to $400—which matches the cheapest of the Windows VR headsets, the Acer AH101 [Amazon]—has certainly taken wind out of one of those two sails.

 Even so, the ease of use advantage—with native Windows support, and inside-out tracking which requires no external sensors—is no laughing matter.
 But in the near-term, Oculus’ content library outclasses what’s available for Windows VR headsets by a nearly unbelievable extent.
 Come December, Microsoft will be leaning heavily on Steam when the company offers a SteamVR integration to allow Windows VR headsets to tap into Valve’s content platform.
 Even then, Oculus retains a clear content advantage with a number of exclusive titles which are among the best available in VR today.
 And while it’s likely that workarounds will enable Windows VR headsets to play Oculus content, Microsoft and partners won’t be able to openly market that option to customers.